microsoft/cobalt/infra/modules/providers/azure/keyvault-policy/README.md

 - Ability to create new key vault access policy(s) for a specified set of azure resources: `[object_ids]`, `tenant_id`.
 - Access policy permissions are configurable: `keyvault_key_permissions`, `keyvault_secret_permissions` and `keyvault_certificate_permissions`.- Generated certificate type defaults to `application/x-pkcs12`.
 This is configurable through `key_vault_content_type`.
 - The target keyvault reference is specified via `key_vault_id`.
+- `instance_count` manages the instance count of the access policy(s).
+This is a temporary workaround as `count` is a static check during plan generation.
+This field will be removed once we're migrated to terraform 12 #118.

 ## Usage